Coronavirus News & Resources

 Generally people can connect to the library wireless from the porch, the street, or the parking lot.
 It is an open network called RHPL wireless.

-When accessing library wireless please maintain a safe social distance of at least 6 feet from others, per the NYS on PAUSE Executive Order.
+When accessing library wireless please maintain a safe social distance of at least 6 feet from others.

 Red Hook Responds